ICSP is dedicated to making complexity science research in economics and policy accessible, understandable, and applicable.

 We connect researchers, educators, policymakers, and students interested in complexity approaches to economic and policy challenges.
 Our platform facilitates collaboration and knowledge exchange across disciplines and institutions.

-Traditional economic models often treat economies as equilibrium systems with representative agents.
-Complexity science offers alternative frameworks that recognize economies and policy systems as complex adaptive systems—characterized by heterogeneous agents, network effects, emergent phenomena, and path dependence.
+Complexity science offers alternative frameworks that recognize social systems as complex adaptive systems characterized by heterogeneous agents, network effects, emergent phenomena, and path dependence.

-These insights have profound implications for policy design, from financial regulation to climate policy, from innovation systems to urban planning.
+The insights from complexity science have profound implications for policy design, from financial regulation to climate policy, from innovation systems to urban planning.
 ICSP exists to make this research accessible to those who can apply it.

-We envision a world where policymakers, economists, and researchers have ready access to complexity science insights and tools.
+We envision a world where policymakers and social science researchers have ready access to complexity science insights and tools.
 By making this knowledge freely available and understandable, we hope to contribute to better-informed policy decisions and more effective economic institutions.

 Have a question or want to get in touch?
 Fill out the form below and we'll get back to you as soon as possible.